Armstrong Gibbs: Songs

 Gibbs's reputation as a songwriter largely lies in his natural gift for text setting.
 He insisted on giving priority to the words over the music and had very clear musical ideas on what a song should be: short, possessing a dominant theme, and "[creating] an aura as music is able to heighten".

 Gibbs set poems by over fifty different poets, but thirty-eight of his approximately one hundred fifty songs feature poems by Walter de la Mare, a lifelong friend whom he first worked with in person on his commission from Wick School in 1919.
 Fellow composer and friend, Herbert Howells, commented in a 1951 letter to Gibbs that, "You’ve never yet failed in any setting you’ve done of beloved Jack de la Mare’s poems."
 De la Mare's poem "Silver" was set twenty-three times by various composers; however, according to Stephen Banfield, Gibbs's setting of this text may be regarded as the "definitive" version.
 Gibbs also set seventeen texts by Mordaunt Currie (1894-1978), a baronet who lived at Bishop Witham in Essex, not far from Gibbs's residence.
 In choosing subject matter, Gibbs avoided the lofty ideas of unrequited love and death and focused more on nature, magic and the world seen from a child's point of view.

 Gibbs wrote his best songs early in his career, between 1917-1933.
 Later in his career, his inspiration came intermittently though his zest for composing continued even to the end of his life.
 Not all of Gibbs's songs were successful.
 Some contain no significant music, others come off as pedantic, sentimental, or too predictable.

 Other works

-Gibbs also wrote stage music, three symphonies, sacred works, and chamber music.
-The second symphony is the hour-long choral symphony, "Odysseus", which is perhaps his greatest work.
+Gibbs wrote stage music, three symphonies, sacred works, and chamber music.
+The second symphony is the hour-long choral symphony, "Odysseus", which is perhaps his most ambitious work.
+A modern revival of the piece was put on at the Three Choirs Festival in 2021.
 In addition, Gibbs wrote quite a number of settings for choir, mostly for schools and the amateur ensembles he worked with though they were not strong enough works to earn a place in the repertoire.

-Gibbs was also a fluent writer for strings, in particular the string quartet, writing more than a dozen; many of his early songs have string accompaniments, and his slow waltz "Dusk" for orchestra and piano became extremely popular, earning him more royalties than any of his other works combined.
+Gibbs was a fluent writer for strings, in particular the string quartet, writing more than a dozen.
+Many of his early songs have string accompaniments.
+The Griller Quartet recorded his op.
+73 quartet when it was new in 1933.
+Modern recordings of op.
+8 (1917), the Three Pieces for String Quartet (1927), op.
+95 (1940), and the E minor quartet (1958), were issued in 2023, performed by the Atchison Quartet.